mpv-player/mpv/DOCS/man/en/options.rst

 ``--subcp=<codepage>``
     If your system supports ``iconv(3)``, you can use this option to specify the subtitle codepage.
+By default, ENCA will be used to guess the charset.
+    If mpv is not compiled with ENCA, ``UTF-8:UTF-8-BROKEN`` is the default, which means it will try to use UTF-8, otherwise the ``UTF-8-BROKEN`` pseudo codepage (see below).

     Warning: if you force the charset, even subtitles that are known to be UTF-8 will be recoded, which is perhaps not what you expect.
+Prefix codepages with ``utf8:`` if you want the codepage to be used only if the input is not valid UTF-8.

     .. admonition:: Examples